Uninsured and Underinsured Coverage

 Recouping compensation to offset injury damages

 When involved in an accident caused by an uninsured or underinsured motorist, most accident victims can still recover compensation based on their own insurance policies.
 However, after filing their claims, sometimes injury victims encounter difficulties with getting insurance company approval.
-In a serious accident case, our injury lawyers at Ward & Ward can review your policy and the details of your auto accident to ensure you receive fair treatment in your insurance claim.
+In a serious accident case, our Indianapolis, IN car accident injury lawyers at Ward & Ward can review your policy and the details of your auto accident to ensure you receive fair treatment in your insurance claim.

 Under Indiana law, all drivers must carry auto insurance.
 Unfortunately, not everyone obeys the law, and you may find the driver who caused your accident has no insurance.
 Even so, for those who carry auto insurance, Indiana law requires insurance companies to include uninsured and underinsured motor vehicle coverage.
 Therefore, unless you rejected the inclusion in your insurance, your policy should cover damages caused by uninsured and underinsured motorists.